davidz627/AmazonSyncForYNAB/README.md

-This project is not actively worked on as I re-wrote it and launched as ["Ace My Budget"](https://acemybudget.com)
+This project is not actively worked on as I re-wrote it in JS and launched as ["Ace My Budget"](https://acemybudget.com)

 # Amazon For YNAB